ashok-ayyarchamy/Internal-react-generativeUI-dnd/app/plugins/MasterLayoutPlugin/README.md

 #### Props

+- `storageKey?`: Optional storage key for persistence.
+If provided, layout state will be saved/loaded from localStorage.
+If not provided, no persistence will occur.
 - `onLayoutChange`: Callback when layout changes, returns layout and components
 - `onAddNewComponent`: Callback when new component is added, returns component details
 - `onComponentUpdate`: Callback when component is updated, returns update details